tegemenozyurek/AquaPomodoro/DEPLOYMENT.md

    - Check firewall settings

 2. **Build Failures**
+   - Check build logs in Render dashboard
-   - Ensure all NuGet packages are restored
+   - Ensure all NuGet packages are available
-   - Check Dockerfile syntax
    - Verify .NET 9.0 compatibility

+3. **Service Won't Start**
+   - Check if PORT is being used correctly
+   - Verify Dockerfile syntax
+   - Check application logs

-3. **CORS Issues**
+4. **CORS Issues**
    - CORS is configured to allow all origins
    - Check frontend URL if needed

-### Logs
+### Checking Logs

-Check Railway logs:
-1. Go to your Railway project
+1. Go to your Render service dashboard
-2. Click on your service
+2. Click on "Logs" tab
-3. Go to "Logs" tab
+3. Monitor build and runtime logs
-4. Look for startup errors
+4. Look for startup errors or exceptions

 ## 🎯 Production Optimizations